 While there is not much emphasis on subjectivity or internalized eroticism, the sexual act is by no means represented as something shameful or disgusting, in spite of all its explicit and highly abundant details.

-The poem was published by someone else in 1965 in a counterculture magazine; it depicts nothing more and nothing less than a homosexual act of fellatio; it employs extremely direct and yet not vulgar language; it is quite long and captivating almost as gripping as a 15- minute scene in a porn movie; it describes genuine attraction and quite sophisticated, but also raw eroticism; it involves two men; it depicts what could be considered to be an unequal, unilateral sexual act and yet everything seems rather balanced, authentic, and appropriate.
+The poem was published by someone else in 1965 in a counterculture magazine.
+It depicts nothing more and nothing less than a homosexual act of fellatio; it employs extremely direct and yet not vulgar language; it is quite long and captivating almost as gripping as a 15- minute scene in a porn movie.
+It describes genuine attraction and quite sophisticated, but also raw eroticism.
+It involves two men and depicts what could be considered to be an unequal, unilateral sexual act and yet everything seems rather balanced, authentic, and appropriate.

-However the metaphors we come across are impressive and memorable: the male organ is a work of mastercraft, a firm vase of sperm, or a royal column innefably solemn and wise; during intimacy all act was clutch.
+However the metaphors we come across are impressive and memorable: the male organ is a work of mastercraft, a firm vase of sperm, or a royal column ineffably solemn and wise; during intimacy, all act was clutch.

 I glanced as I advanced.
 The clean white T-shirt outlined A forceful torso, the light-blue denims divulged Much.
 I observed the snug curves where they hugged the behind, I watched the crotch where the cloth intriguingly bulged.
 Our eyes met, I felt sick.
 My knees turned weak.
 I couldn’t move.
 I didn’t know what to say.
 In a blur I heard words myself like a stranger speak.
 “Will you come to my room?”
 Then a husky voice, “O.K.”

 The whole poem conveys an impression of disarming and genuine eroticism between two men who are completely aware of and deliberate about their sexuality.
-There’s no need to hide or pretend, since homoeroticism is regarded and treated as an incredibly natural and pleasant experience in which social convention has absolutely no place.
+There’s no need to hide or pretend since homoeroticism is regarded and treated as an incredibly natural and pleasant experience in which social convention has absolutely no place.

 Auden’s poem thus appears as a climax of erotic poetry in its own right.
-What may have been or may be further written afterwards would find it quite challenging to equal its artistic and erotic force, given its whole artistic and cultural context.
+What may have been or may be further written afterward would find it quite challenging to equal its artistic and erotic force, given its whole artistic and cultural context.

-Did you know about the free VIP pass offer to the Naked Soul Club.
+Did you know about the free VIP pass offer to the Naked Soul Club?
 Subscribe your email now and join and be part of this tight-knit community of lovers, readers, writers, adventures and other people just like yourself.
 I send great contents directly into your mailbox.
-Sign up now and stay in the touch!
+Sign up now and stay in touch!